Vyachees/4RTLemul/README.md

 # 4RTLemul
-Fourth part of study project.
+Fourth part of pet project.
 Reading data from Rmq and send it to 3RTLHub.